IPG-Automotive-UK/remix-starter-template/README.md

 # Remix starter template

-This repository is a template for creating a remix app configured to use MUI & IPG UK React UI component library.
+This repository is a template for creating a remix app using MUI & IPG UK React UI component libraries.

 It's configured to use Remix App Server and JavaScript.